(734) 284-8088

 Root Canal Procedure Southgate Mi Dentists

 Undergoing a root canal procedure is a new experience for many which means the recovery process can also feel unfamiliar and foreign.
-Luckily, our Southgate, MI, dentists come prepared with post treatment instructions to guide patients through the time in which their teeth are healing.
+Luckily, our Southgate, MI, root canal dentists come prepared with post treatment instructions to guide patients through the time in which their teeth are healing.
 Nothing is too complex but if you’re ever unsure of what to do after a dental procedure like this, we’re only a call away!

 In the meantime, here’s an overview of how to navigate daily oral care following root canal therapy and when you should seek extra assistance from our dentists.